 Semantics: Assuming the reader of the log file (an end user or another tool) has the necessary context, they can understand the meaning of the location specified by the uri property, for example, “this is a source file”.

 For more guidance on the intended use of the uriBaseId property, see §3.4.4.

+fileIndex property

+If the containing run object (§3.12) contains a files property (§3.12.11), the fileLocation object SHOULD contain a property named fileIndex whose value is a non-negative integer that specifies the index within the run.files array of the file object (§3.20) that describes the file specified by this fileLocation object.
+If this property is absent, it SHALL default to -1.

+NOTE: If fileIndex is absent, the SARIF consumer will not be able to locate information about the file without traversing the run.files array searching for a file object whose fileLocation.uri (§3.20.2, §3.4.2) and uriBaseId (§3.4.3) properties match those of this fileLocation object.

 Guidance on the use of fileLocation objects